latj/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-5/solution.md

 #### **Task 3.1: Install the Mobility service on the Windows VM**

 > [!NOTE]
-> During the installation you need to provide the passphrase that was created during the Replication Appliance installation.
+> During the installation you need to provide the passphrase that was created during the Replication appliance installation.
-> If you forgot to copy the passphrase you can obtain it from inside the Replication Appliance via the following Powershell command.
+> If you forgot to copy the passphrase you can obtain it from inside the Replication appliance via the following Powershell command.
 > ~~~powershell
 > Windows PowerShell
 > Copyright (C) Microsoft Corporation.
 All rights > reserved.